CGRER – UI College of Education - Iowa K-12 Climate Science Education Initiative

 Within the four major scientific domains of physical science, life science, earth and space science, and engineering, students will engage in investigational learning about climate change.

-A recent survey of 133 science teachers in the state by Iowa Watch found that only 20 percent of teachers think that climate change should be taught as fact.
+A recent survey (link is external) of 133 science teachers in the state by Iowa Watch (link is external) found that only 20 percent of teachers think that climate change should be taught as fact.
 Scott Spak, assistant professor of Urban and Regional Planning and Environmental Policy member at the Public Policy Center, points out the Iowa Core science standards already require teachers to teach climate science.
 He said, "Of the dozens of standards, there are 36 that from kindergarten through high school that are required to be able to understand how the climate system works."

 “The Iowa Board of Education voted unanimously to adopt NGSS in August of 2015.
 Since then, the University of Iowa's Center for Global and Regional Environmental Research (CGRER) and College of Education have been working to understand which resources teachers need to implement NGSS in their classrooms,” stated Spak.